Old Fashioned Tuna Noodle Casserole Recipe

 There are few dishes as comforting after a bad day then a big plate of noodle casserole, and this one really hits the spot.
 There’s just something about baked, cheesy noodles that warms your soul.

-Making the Homemade tuna noodle casserole
+Making the Old fashioned tuna noodle casserole recipe

-This Homemade tuna noodle casserole with Cheese Tortellini and Egg Noodles stay relatively true to the classic, with a few adjustments.
+This Homemade tuna casserole with Cheese Tortellini and Egg Noodles stay relatively true to the classic, with a few adjustments.

 - NO canned Soup!
 For this recipe you’ll start with a roux, and build your own velvety smooth sauce for the base.